Wilfred Grenfell: Fabric

 Mill owner Walter Haythornthwaite of Burnley, Lancashire created a cloth for Sir Wilfred Grenfell after attending a Grenfell lecture.
-Designed to withstand the conditions of the Labrador coast, it is a 600 thread-per-inch woven cotton gaberdine that became known as 'Grenfell Cloth' from 1923.
+Designed to withstand the conditions of the Labrador coast, it is a 600 thread-per-inch woven cotton gabardine that became known as 'Grenfell Cloth' from 1923.
 The cloth became the signature fabric of the Grenfell Clothing brand which is, to this day, manufactured in the United Kingdom.